TeodoraPostovan/SBT/README.md

 4. Load the Security Polici from a previousely saved JSON file.

 ## Technologies
-The tool is developed using Java 8.
+- The tool is developed using Java 8.
-The GUI is implemented using java SWING classes.
+- The GUI is implemented using java SWING classes.
-It the org.json.json library (https://github.com/stleary/JSON-java).
+- It uses the org.json.json library (https://github.com/stleary/JSON-java).

 ## Build and Launch
 To run the tool you need to have Java 8 installed.